Open Doors: History

 Open Doors was founded in 1955 by Andrew van der Bijl, a Dutchman more widely known as Brother Andrew, when he decided to smuggle Bibles to persecuted Christians in Communist Poland.
-He continued this work in smuggling Bibles to many of the Soviet-controlled countries and in 1957 was given a blue Volkswagen Beetle which he used to make deliveries within the Communist bloc.
-With this new car he was able to carry more literature.
+He continued this work in smuggling Bibles to many of the Soviet-controlled countries and in 1957 was given a Volkswagen Beetle which he used to make deliveries within the Communist bloc.
+With this car he was able to carry more literature.
 Thereafter, the work of Open Doors continued to expand as it extended its network throughout Eastern Europe and the Soviet Union.
-The name "Open Doors" referencing that of a welcoming group due to the doors being open at all times.
+The name "Open Doors" references a welcoming group with the doors being open at all times.
 He was responsible for smuggling millions of Bibles behind the Iron Curtain.

-On 18 June 1981, Open Doors delivered one million contraband Chinese Bibles in one night to a beach near the city of Shantou in southern China on a mission they named Project Pearl.
+On 18 June 1981, Open Doors delivered one million contraband Chinese Bibles in one night to a beach near Shantou on a mission they named Project Pearl.
 Project Pearl was carried out by an international crew of 20, led by Brother David.
-A semi-submersible, 137 ft barge, named Gabriella, was loaded with 232 waterproof, poly-wrapped, one-ton packages containing a million Chinese Bibles.
-A 97 ft tugboat named Michael was used to tow Gabriella to the beach, weaving through a maze of anchored Chinese navy ships.
+A semi-submersible, 137 ft barge Gabriella was loaded with 232 waterproof, poly-wrapped, one-ton packages containing a million Chinese Bibles.
+A 97 ft tugboat Michael was used to tow Gabriella to the beach, weaving through a maze of anchored Chinese navy ships.
 The crew arrived at the beach at 9 pm.
 10,000 Chinese Christians had gathered to bring the Bibles to shore and then deliver them all over China.
-Time magazine described Project Pearl as "A remarkable mission… the largest operation of its kind in the history of China."
+Time magazine describes Project Pearl as "A remarkable mission… the largest operation of its kind in the history of China."

 In 1988, Open Doors used Glasnost as an opportunity to openly provide one million Russian Bibles to the Russian Orthodox Church, at a cost of $2.5 million.
 Open Doors partnered with the United Bible Societies to complete the task in just over one year.
 In 2005, 428,856 people from over 70 countries signed Open Doors' global Right to Believe petition, saying Yes to religious liberty and No to the UN's Defamation of Religions Resolution.
 The petition was presented to the UN in New York in December 2010.
 In 2015, Open Doors (including its affiliates) delivered 3 million Bibles and literature, and delivered relief and aid to 239,164 people.
-In 2018, the USA organization spent $19,291,134 on programs to the persecuted church (72% of its budget) with $4.7 M spent on fundraising (18% of its budget) and $2.8 on administration (10% of its budget).
+In 2018, the U.S. organization spent $19,291,134 on programs to the persecuted church (72% of its budget) with $4.7 M spent on fundraising (18% of its budget) and $2.8 on administration (10% of its budget).

-In 2022, it would have programs in 70 countries.
+As of 2022, Open Doors was reportedly active in 70 countries.
 On September 27, 2022, Brother Andrew, the founder of Open Doors, died at age 94 at his home in Harderwijk, Netherlands.